JonahThurston/ToDoLearnPHP/README.md

 I made this app because I got a job interview with a company that uses the Lamp stack.
+So I gotta learn PHP asap.

 This was made using XAMPP as a starting spot.
 Put this in the htdocs file of that and it should work.